Asiana Treks and Tours

 Departure Process:

-Exit Possession of a valid visa and passport is crucial before departing from Nepal.
+Exit: A valid visa and passport are crucial before departing from Nepal.
 If your Visa has expired, you must extend it before being permitted to leave.
-Please note that the Immigration Office at Tribhuvan International Airport is not authorized to extend visas.
-The departure process is step by step, as shown below.
+Please note that the Immigration Office at Tribhuvan International Airport is not authorised to extend visas.
+The departure process is a step-by-step process, as shown below.

 Step 3: Security Check – Proceed through security screening.